Updated April 2022

 You can find out everything you need to know about firmware and how to update it here.

-You will also want to ensure your TV box is protected by both antivirus software and a VPN.
+You also want to ensure your TV box is protected by both antivirus software and a VPN.

 If you are looking for recommendations for the best antivirus software for your TV box, I recommend: